 Board Composition and Selection; Independent Directors

-Upon the recommendation of the Nominating and Corporate Governance Committee, the Board may appoint a director to the Board during the course of the year to fill vacancies on the Board and newly created directorships to serve until the next annual meeting of shareholders.
+Upon the recommendation of the Nominating and Corporate Governance Committee, the Board may appoint a director to the Board during the course of the year to fill vacancies on the Board and newly created directorships to serve until the next annual meeting of stockholders.

-3. Board Membership Criteria.
+- Board Membership Criteria.
 The Nominating and Corporate Governance Committee works with the Board on an annual basis to determine the appropriate characteristics, skills, and experience for the Board as a whole and its individual members with the objective of having a Board with diverse viewpoints, professional experience, education and skills.
 Characteristics expected of all directors include independence, integrity, high personal and professional ethics, sound business judgment, and the ability and willingness to commit sufficient time to the Board.
 In evaluating the suitability of individual Board members, the Board takes into account many factors, including general understanding of marketing, finance, and other disciplines relevant to the success of a large publicly-traded company in today’s business environment; understanding of the Company’s business; educational and professional background; personal accomplishments; and other factors that the Board considers relevant.
 The Board evaluates each individual in the context of the Board as a whole, with the objective of recommending a group that can best perpetuate the success of the Company’s business and represent stockholder interests through the exercise of sound judgment, using its diversity of experience.